 Is WordPress right for me?

-Here are some of the benefits of WordPress as a website platform:
+If you’re wondering why WordPress is such a widely used website content management system, here are some of the benefits of WordPress as a website platform:

 - Simplicity: WordPress allows you to publish and build your website content quickly.
 Even as a beginner, you can easily use WordPress.